mohan13krishna/Predicting-Loan-Payback/README.md

 - 👑 Solo & Team Competition Mastery
 - 💪 Years of Dedication & Learning

-**Current Mission:** Achieve Expert Status in Kaggle
-**Ultimate Vision:** Grandmaster By 2027

 ---

 ## 🔥 TEAM PHOENIX ALGORITHMS - THIRD STRIKE SUCCESS

 Three competitions down, and we're getting dangerously good.
 This time? **AutoML Mastery + Advanced Ensembling = Top 33.7%!** We've unlocked a new level: the power of automated machine learning combined with strategic ensemble techniques.
-The momentum continues as we move into competitions 4, 5, and 6 with growing expertise!
+The momentum continues as we move forward with growing expertise!

 ### 👥 THE ELITE SQUAD